 Not all workers have the same right to strike.
 Some unions voluntarily give up the right to strike in their contracts because they know that their services are too crucial for the public to tolerate a strike.
 Police officers and firefighters generally give up their right to strike.
 Instead, they agree to use arbitration, in which a neutral third party hears both arguments and makes a binding decision.
 Workers who are employed by the government don't always have the right to strike -- it depends on the particular union and field.
 For example, public school teachers can usually strike, but transit workers usually can't.

-For lots more information on strikes, check out the links on the next page.
+For lots more information on strikes, check out the links below.

 - Excerpts from the Trial of the Journeymen Cordwainers of Philadelphia (Commonwealth v.
 Pullis), 1806. http://126.96.36.199/search?q=cache:yGfYHtZvKHkJ: www.law.ucla.edu/students/ academicinfo/coursepages/s2001/337/cordwainerstrial.html +scabb%27d&hl=en&gl=us&ct=clnk&cd=1&client=firefox-a

 - Forbes, Gordon. "'82 strike changed salary dealings forever."
 USA Today, June 8, 2001. http://www.usatoday.com/sports/comment/forbes/2001-06- 08-forbes.htm

 - Lens, Sidney.
 "Strikemakers & Strikebreakers."
 Lodestar Books, 1985.
 052567165x.